 Will a VPN extension affect my browser performance a lot?

 Free extensions typically reduce browsing speed due to data caps and server load.
 Expect some slowdown, especially if you’re far from the server location or using a busy free server.
 Upgrading to a paid plan with more servers and higher bandwidth usually improves performance.
+Setup vpn edge: a practical guide to configuring a secure vpn edge for remote access, edge computing, and fast connections 2026

 How can I tell if a VPN extension is truly a VPN and not a proxy?